itsnamgyu/django-template/README.md

 #### Set Locale in Apache

 Do this to support non-ascii filename uploads.
-In `/etc/apache2/envvars`, replace the `LANG` variable with the following:
+In `/etc/apache2/envvars`, uncomment the following line:

 ```
-export LANG='en_US.UTF-8'
+. /etc/default/locale
 ```

 ## Contribution